H-1B, O-1, TN, and E-3 Scholars

 If you will be a full-time salaried employee at NYU, you will most likely receive health insurance benefits through NYU and will be required to pay a monthly premium for that insurance out of your paycheck.
 If you are not sure whether you will receive health insurance through NYU, please consult with your department.

-If you are part-time and not eligible for health insurance through NYU, we encourage you to purchase a plan offered by ISP.
-Due to the high cost of healthcare in the US, we strongly advise all scholars and their family members to have health insurance for their duration of stay in the US.
+If you are part-time and not eligible for health insurance through NYU, we encourage you to purchase a health insurance plan that meets your needs.
+Due to the high cost of healthcare in the US, we strongly advise all scholars and their family members to have health insurance for the duration of stay in the US.